lanl-aea/waves/docs/devops.rst

 about "development" mode installs.
 For shared environments, the preferred solution is to prefix the following commands with ``PYTHONPATH=.. ``, where it is assumed that the ``PWD`` is the tutorial or modsim template root directory.

-- View project specific command line options, default targets, and aliases
+- View project specific command-line options, default targets, and aliases

   .. code-block::